spacemakerai/course-wasm/README.md

 ### 4. Adding a directional light

+#### Description
 The light source in the scene is an Ambient light.
 This will uniformly light every object in the scene.
 It is a convenient light to add to emulate real light conditions and enhance shadows.
-However, real lighting situations have a source of the light.
+However, real lighting situations have a source of light.
 We will add a Directional Light source to emulate sun light, which is a source far away from our scene.

 We want our Directional Light to cast shadows.
 This takes a bit of code to